ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/locomotion.md

 ## [TurtleBot3 Friends: Car](#turtlebot3-friends-car)

+**Note**: 3D modeling for TurtleBot3 Friends: Car is not currently available.
+{: .notice}

 - **Type**: RC Car
 - **Features**: About 1:2 gear ratio, differential gears want to make Car be in the Formula E!
 - **Components**: Two DYNAMIXEL X 430 Series (One for steering, one for driving), an OpenCR1.0 Board, a RC100 Remote Controller with BT410 master-slave Bluetooth modules, TurtleBot3 Chassis and Battery, 6 mm plastic frames.
 - **Hardware**: Some of the components used in this example are prohibited to be shared in 3D modeling.
-If you are interested in the Car example, please mail to [support@robotis.com](mailto:support@robotis.com).
 - **Software**: `Examples` → `turtlebot3` → `turtlebot3_friends` → `turtlebot3_car`
 - **Video**: